-- A child under the age of 13 can never consent to sexual activity. - The age of consent is 16. - Sexual intercourse without consent is rape. - Rape, assault by penetration and sexual assault are defined in law. - Creating and sharing sexual photos and videos of children under 18 is illegal including children making and sending images and videos of themselves.
+- A child under the age of 13 can never consent to sexual activity. - The age of consent is 16. - Sexual intercourse without consent is rape. - Rape, assault by penetration and sexual assault are defined in law.

+Creating and sharing sexual photos and videos of children under 18 is illegal - including children making and sending images and videos of themselves, therefore 'sexting' is illegal for under 18s in the eyes of the law.